Nuklai/nuklaivm/docs/demos/devnet.md

 _When devnet creation is complete, this script will emit commands that can be used to interact with the devnet (i.e. tx load test) and to tear it down._

-#### Configuration Options

-- `--arch-type`: `avalanche-ops` supports deployment to both `amd64` and `arm64` architectures
-- `--anchor-nodes`/`--non-anchor-nodes`: `anchor-nodes` + `non-anchor-nodes` is the number of validators that will be on the Subnet, split equally between `--regions` (`anchor-nodes` serve as bootstrappers on the custom Primary Network, whereas `non-anchor-nodes` are just validators)
-- `--regions`: `avalanche-ops` will automatically deploy validators across these regions
-- `--instance-types`: `avalanche-ops` allows instance types to be configured by region (make sure it is compatible with `arch-type`)
-- `--upload-artifacts-avalanchego-local-bin`: `avalanche-ops` allows a custom AvalancheGo binary to be provided for validators to run